 |Content||Yes (This type of prototype includes all of the content that will be included in the final version of the product design)||No (This prototype only includes a summary of the final content)|

 After successfully creating a prototype, the designers proceed to test it with the users.
 This UX design process step allows you to get valuable insights on the future product design, to check whether it meets user expectations, and to make sure that the initial business decision matches the reality, meaning whether a product is going to be profitable.
-Here are the essential design process steps at this stage.
+Here are the essentially any design agency process steps at this stage.

 Accomplishing all UX process steps is enough to create a good product design but maybe not enough to make it great.
 Here are some UI/UX design insights to get the whole process to another level.